MfN-Berlin/geocase-infrastructure/README.md

 * this creates a Block (http://localhost/admin/structure/block) called _BHIT_ that must be activated by assigning a region in the template in order to display the block.

 # Usage
-In order to access data in the portal you need to register and harvest data sources in BHIT in order to aggregate the decentral data.
-Only after harvesting the created VIEW and Block in Drupal will display data in the portal.
+In order to access data in the portal you need to register and harvest data sources in BHIT for aggregating the decentral data.
+Only after harvesting the created View and Block in Drupal will display data in the portal.
-Please visit https://wiki.bgbm.org/bhit/ in order to learn how to use BHIT.
+Please visit https://wiki.bgbm.org/bhit/ to learn how to use BHIT.

 # Disclaimer
 The code deploys the underlying GeoCASe infrastructure components and not a copy of http://geocase.eu!
 Thus, no content and/or design is shipped with this code.